Leadership traits define an organization and correlate with profitability and success.

 - Focus on building poise and conviction into your leadership style.

-8. Self Aware and Accountable
+8. Accountable

 How to foster these leadership qualities: